-Lifespan of a Chiweenie
+Lifespan of the Chiweenie

 Super low maintenance, the Chiweenie is a perfect fit for individuals who live a more laid-back lifestyle.
 If you are more keen on cozy evenings at home rather than, say, long hikes in the mountains, this breed is a good choice.

-They do require some more attentive training than other breeds if you want them well-behaved and properly socialized.
+They do require some more attentive training than other breeds if you want them well-behaved and well socialized.
 Some people might like their feisty attitudes, while others might want a more even-tempered dog.
 However, at the bottom line, they are loyal and loving nonetheless.

-Being such a small breed, they are completely at home in smaller living areas.
+Being such a small breed, they are completely content at home in smaller living areas.
 Yard or no yard, they will be just fine.
 So long as they still get some exercise each day!